Haseeb-Moheb/3d_portfolio/README.md

 # Personal Portfolio Website

-Designed and constructed a fully responsive, 3-D personal website utilizing the React JavaScript library, Tailwind CSS and Three JS in addition to HTML, CSS, and JavaScript.
+Designed and constructed a fully responsive, 3-D personal website.
+Utilized the React JavaScript library, Tailwind CSS and Three JS in addition to HTML, CSS, and JavaScript.

 Technical Skills performed:
 - Three JS - a powerful 3D graphics library for rendering and animating the 3D model